 Where to find Signal Strengths

-Tap the three lined icon next to your camera's nickname.
-This will present the camera's settings page.
-Scroll down and tap the "Update" button to pull the latest readings for both the Camera to Sync Module and Wi-Fi categories.
+Tap the three lined icon next to your camera's nickname and select General Settings.
+Next, tap the Update button to pull the latest readings for both the camera to Sync Module and camera to Wi-Fi connections.

 You will want to move the camera closer to the Sync Module until you can see 3 bars of signal strength when you tap the Update button as shown above.